 These are cheeses like Gorgonzola, Kikorangi, Blue Vein and Stilton.
 These cheeses can be salty and tangy or rich round and creamy.
 In texture they can be very soft through to crumbling.

-These can be quite difficult cheeses to match with wines - the best matches tend to be sweet wines.
-For milder cheeses try botrytised Rieslings, late harvest and ice wine or even an Asti Spumante.
+For milder blue, try botrytised Rieslings, late harvest and ice wine or even an Asti Spumante.
 With the richer flavoured blues, match with Ports - Ruby, Tawny and Late Bottled Vintage or try a big ripe jammy Australian Shiraz.

 Washed Rind Cheeses